cokelaer/colormap/README.rst

 What is it ?
 ################

-**colormap** package provides simple utilities to convert colors between RGB, HEX, HLS, HUV and a class to easily build colormaps for matplotlib.
-All matplotlib colormaps and some R colormaps are available altogether.
-The plot_colormap method (see below) is handy to quickly pick up a colormaps and the test_colormap is useful to see test a new colormap.
+**colormap** package provides utilities to convert colors between RGB, HEX, HLS, HUV and a framework to easily create and build colormaps for matplotlib.
+All matplotlib colormaps and some R colormaps are also available altogether.
+The plot_colormap method (see below) is handy to quickly pick up a colormaps and the test_colormap is useful to see a live version of the new colormap.

 Installation